 Top 10 Tourist Attractions in Hyderabad to Explore

 Hyderabad is the capital city of Andhra Pradesh.
-It is also known as the city of pearls, in so much as the world’s biggest freshwater pearl and diamond was discovered in Hyderabad.
-Apart from that, see other popular tourist attractions in Hyderabad in India.Visiting Hyderabad on a vacation may not really have been your idea at the first place.
+It is also known as the city of pearls, since the world’s biggest freshwater pearl and diamond was discovered in Hyderabad.
+Apart from that, see other popular tourist attractions in Hyderabad in India.
+Visiting Hyderabad on a vacation may not have been your idea in the first place.
 After all, it’s one of the largest metropolitan cities in India and mixes both tradition and technology in equal amounts, making it a perfect tourist destination for both young people and kids.
 However, once you visit the city, you’ll realize that it’s not just another Indian city, but has a lot of interesting places to visit with your friends or family.

 Here is a list of the top tourist attractions in Hyderabad.